 In the US, Red Bull's second biggest market, industry monitor Beverage Digest estimated total local sales of almost 114m cases in 2014, up almost 6% on the previous year.
 That's still just a drop in the ocean, equivalent to just 1.3% share of the whole carbonated soft drinks market.
 However, in the energy drink segment, Red Bull had around 38% share by value of the US market, followed by Monster at 27% and Rockstar at 8%.
 According to IRI, Red Bull generated retail sales of $3.43bn in the US in 2013, compared to $3.15bn (or 35% share) for Coke-distributed Monster.
 Rockstar, distributed by PepsiCo, was some distance behind at $820m or 9% share.

-In the UK, IRI measured retail sales of £284m for the year to March 2016 (in The Grocer), making Red Bull the country's 5th largest branded soft drink by value.
-UK sales are around twice energy rival Monster, but well behind more mass-market Lucozade.
+In the UK, IRI measured retail sales of £305m for the year to March 2017 (in The Grocer).
+Red Bull is the country's 5th largest branded soft drink by value.
+UK sales are a little under twice energy rival Monster, but well behind more mass-market Lucozade.
 Around an additional £111m came from the "on trade" (pubs, clubs etc).

 So why so successful?
 Because most countries' distribution systems are tied up with giants Coke and Pepsi, Red Bull entered each of its markets through independent distributors, targeting trendy bars and nightclubs as its first outlets.
 As a result Red Bull quickly built up a strong word-of-mouth following and acquired a reputation as something close to a legal drug, especially when combined as a mixer with vodka.
 To begin with the company also allowed a number of fanciful myths to circulate, for example, that each can contained an excessive amount of caffeine to give a quick hit rush.
 (In fact, one can contains only the same amount of caffeine as a single cup of ordinary filtered coffee).
 Another rumour was that its principal ingredient, taurine, was derived from bull's semen in order to boost testosterone levels.
 Again, untrue.
 Taurine is an amino acid which occurs naturally in the human body (and is found at its most concentrated in breast milk).
 And although Taurine was first naturally discovered in cattle in the 1960s, Red Bull's ingredient is entirely synthetic.